mjbear/mslearn-SampleApps/readme.md

-This folder contains sample apps that are used in the APL2007 training.
-Many of the exercise units use these sample apps as the starting point for coding projects.

 # APL2007 Sample Applications

 This repository contains a collection of sample applications used in the APL2007 training.
 These sample apps serve as the starting point for various coding projects and exercises throughout the training modules.